dqops/dqo/docs/examples/data-completeness/detect-empty-or-incomplete-tables.md

 **PROBLEM**

-[America’s Health Rankings](https://www.americashealthrankings.org/about/methodology/our-reports) provides an analysis of national health on a state-by-state basis by evaluating a historical and comprehensive set of health, environmental and socioeconomic data to determine national health benchmarks and state rankings.
+[America's Health Rankings](https://www.americashealthrankings.org/about/methodology/our-reports) provides an analysis of national health on a state-by-state basis by evaluating a historical and comprehensive set of health, environmental and socioeconomic data to determine national health benchmarks and state rankings.

 The platform analyzes more than 340 measures of behaviors, social and economic factors, physical environment and clinical care data.
-Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest, annual population-based telephone survey of over 400,000 people.
+Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest annual population-based telephone survey of over 400,000 people.

 For any database analysis, empty or incomplete data can significantly hinder analysis and lead to inaccurate conclusions.
 In this example, we will detect that the table is not empty and meet the size requirement.